 Range of a Laser Pointer

-Lay persons often ask what is the range of a laser pointer is, and responding to this interest some producers specify some more or less questionable numbers.
+Lay persons often ask what is the range of a laser pointer is, and responding to this interest some producers specify some questionable numbers.

 The range of a laser pointer may also be understood as the maximum distance from which the spot on the screen can be seen.
 That kind of range is normally not limited by the beam divergence but by the overall optical power (apart from the wavelength and level of ambient light), since the issue is not the comparatively minor divergence on the way from the laser pointer to the screen, but rather the huge divergence of the scattered light on the way back.
 Therefore, someone standing next to the illuminated screen would easily see the spot when it is already hardly perceivable from the position of the laser pointer.